Vinit21592/ShadowFox---AIML-Internship/Task3/README.md

 # RAG Application
-End to end RAG application using langchain as framework and Pinecone ChromaDB as vectordb
+End to end RAG application using langchain as framework and Pinecone as vectordb

 # Introduction
 ------------